 The United Nations

-Fondation Hirondelle has 20 years of operational and media experience with the United Nations (UN) peacekeeping missions.
+Fondation Hirondelle has more than 20 years of operational and media experience with the United Nations (UN) peacekeeping missions.
 At the request of the United Nations, we have created, managed, or taken over several UN radio stations in countries at war or in post-conflict situations, in Kosovo, Timor-Leste, Sudan and South Sudan, Central African Republic, and in the Democratic Republic of the Congo (DRC).
 We have also collaborated with UN stations by providing them with programs, such as in Sierra Leone.
 Our joint management of these media, with the UN teams in the field has sometimes extended over a long period of time, 12 years in the case of Radio Okapi, the UN radio in the DRC, which is also the largest radio station in French-Speaking Africa (see description of our support for Radio Okapi here).

 The collaboration between the United Nations and Fondation Hirondelle is part of a «memorandum of understanding » negotiated with the Department of Peacekeeping Operations (DPKO) at UN Headquarters in New York and the missions concerned in the field.
 In countries where Fondation Hirondelle and the UN have independent media, we develop collaborations when they are relevant to our respective objectives.
 Finally, in consultation with the United Nations, we are currently conducting research and analysis on models of media intervention that could be applied in future United Nations peacekeeping missions.